aleka07/digital_egiz/cursorkleosr/workflow_state.md

 *   [2024-07-22 16:35:42 UTC] Partially completed implementation of step 3.6: Authentication and authorization.
 Implemented JWT authentication middleware, user registration and login endpoints, and permission checking based on projects.
 Added token refresh functionality that allows clients to obtain new access tokens using refresh tokens.
 The implementation includes proper expiration handling, user validation, and security checks to prevent unauthorized access.
 Continuing work on the remaining authorization components.
 *   [2024-07-22 18:15:30 UTC] Completed implementation of step 3.6: Authentication and authorization.
 Enhanced the authentication system with a robust project-based permission system.
 Created a ProjectAuthMiddleware that enforces role-based access control for project resources (viewer, editor, owner privileges).
 Integrated password hashing and verification using bcrypt.
 Implemented secure token refresh functionality with proper validation and error handling.
 The system now provides comprehensive authentication and fine-grained authorization.
 Setting CurrentStep=3.7 to implement core API routes and controllers.
 *   [2024-07-23 10:30:15 UTC] Partially completed implementation of step 3.7: Core API routes and controllers.
 Created a versioned API router with a clear structure for different endpoint groups.
 Enhanced the existing authentication and user management controllers.
 Implemented a comprehensive twin type management system with CRUD operations and JSON schema validation.
 Connected all controllers to the router with proper middleware for authentication and authorization.
 All controllers include proper request validation, error handling, and standardized response formatting.
 Continuing work on the remaining controllers for twin instances and other domain entities.
+*   [2024-07-24 11:45:20 UTC] Completed implementation of twin instance management with model binding support for step 3.7.
+Created a comprehensive twin repository for managing twins and their model bindings.
+Implemented the twin service layer with business logic and validation.
+Developed the twin controller with REST endpoints for CRUD operations on twins and model bindings.
+Integrated the controller with the existing router and authentication middleware.
+The implementation follows the established patterns in the codebase, including clean separation of concerns, proper error handling, authentication and authorization, and consistent API responses.
+Marking twin instance management and 3D bindings configuration as complete.
+Setting CurrentStep=3.8 to implement business logic for historical data access.
+*   [2024-07-25 14:20:15 UTC] Completed implementation of step 3.8: Business logic services.
+Created the HistoryService for managing time-series data with TimescaleDB, including functions for retrieving time-series data, aggregated data, alerts, and ML predictions.
+Implemented NotificationService for real-time updates via WebSocket with support for broadcasting messages to all clients, specific projects, or topic subscribers.
+Updated ServiceProvider to include and initialize these new services.
+Fixed issues in the KafkaHandler to work with the new repository interfaces.
+Setting CurrentStep=3.9 to implement utilities and helpers.
+*   [2024-07-26 09:45:23 UTC] Completed implementation of historical data access controller for step 3.7.
+Created a comprehensive HistoryController to provide API access to time-series data, aggregations, alerts, and ML predictions.
+Implemented endpoints for retrieving both historical and latest data points, with appropriate filtering, pagination, and error handling.
+Integrated the controller with the router and added routes under each twin's endpoint group (/twins/:id/history/*).
+All endpoints include proper request validation, error handling, and standardized response formatting.
+Continuing with step 3.9 to implement utilities and helpers.
+*   [2024-07-26 14:30:10 UTC] Completed implementation of utilities and helpers for step 3.9.
+Created several utility packages to standardize common operations: pagination utility for database query pagination and response formatting, validation utility for handling request validation errors with human-readable messages, error utility for standardized error handling and responses across the application, and JSON schema validation utility for structured data validation.
+These utilities provide consistent patterns for error handling, data validation, and API responses throughout the codebase.
+Setting CurrentStep=3.10 to implement the application entry point.
+*   [2024-07-26 17:15:40 UTC] Completed implementation of the application entry point for step 3.10.
+Created a robust main.go file with server initialization, graceful shutdown mechanisms with proper signal handling (SIGINT, SIGTERM), and a structured startup sequence with dependency checking for the database and Kafka.
+The main file initializes all core components in a specific order (logger, configuration, database, Kafka, services, API router) and manages their lifecycle properly.
+The implementation includes error handling at each step to detect and report configuration or connectivity issues early in the startup process.
+Setting CurrentStep=3.11 to implement basic tests.
+*   [2024-07-26 19:45:20 UTC] Completed implementation of basic tests for step 3.11.
+Created a comprehensive testing framework with test utilities for setting up test environments with in-memory databases, API testing helpers, and authentication shortcuts.
+Implemented unit tests for the authentication middleware to verify token validation and role-based access control.
+Created service layer tests for the user service to validate core user management functionality.
+Implemented repository tests for the twin repository to ensure proper data access operations.
+Added integration tests for the authentication controller to validate the end-to-end functionality of user registration, login, and token refresh.
+Finally, created performance tests for time-series data queries to ensure efficient data retrieval at scale.
+All tests follow established testing patterns with proper setup, assertions, and cleanup.
+All planned steps for the backend implementation have been completed.